Skip to content

 5. Disconnect from DoubleZero

-In the next sections you will set your DoubleZero Enviroment.
+In the next sections you will set your DoubleZero Environment.
 In order to ensure success, disconnect the current session.
 This will avoid issues related to multiple tunnels open on your machine.

 Check